xwp/vip-site-template/readme.md

 3. Add the VIP Go upstream repository as another remote to this repository locally and force-push the current `master` to that upstream repository to override the `master` branch with this.
 Do the same for the `develop` branch.

+4. Generate a new SSH key pair and add the private key [to the Travis CI configuration](https://docs.travis-ci.com/user/private-dependencies/#user-key) and the public part as the [Deploy key to the GitHub repository](https://docs.github.com/en/developers/overview/managing-deploy-keys).

+5. Remove this instructions from the README after the initial project setup.

 ## Setup 🛠